Prosecutor who investigated femicides is murdered in Ecuador

-A prosecutor investigating femicides in Ecuador was murdered by gunmen this Monday (19) in front of the Public Ministry’s headquarters in the port of Guayaquil – informed the judicial authority.
+A prosecutor investigating femicides in Ecuador was murdered by gunmen this Monday (19) in front of the Public Ministry’s headquarters in the port of Guayaquil, the judicial authority said.

 Édgar Escobar, who was part of a unit in charge of hate crimes and crimes against women based on gender, was “shot this morning” outside the building where he worked, the Public Ministry announced on Twitter.